 Also, in the state of Maine, probate courts handle matters involving wills and trusts.

-Best Way to Find Court Records in Maine
+Best Way To Find Court Records in ME

 Although a few case types and court records are publicly accessible through the Odyssey Portal, others require individuals to create an account and request elevated access before accessing court records.
 After a request is approved, entities and attorneys can look up and view nonpublic case documents.11